Trisky/MiMercado/readme.md

 1. Go to http://localhost:8000
 2. Login to Mercado libre
-3. You'll be shown a URL, that is the URL that you should be sharing with your friends!
+3. hide your products you dont want to show
+4. go to  http://mimercado.herokuapp.com/dummy_user (change the url for your user) and you'll get your sharing URL for your friends!

 **Heroku Config**
 1. create an app in heroku